stratospheric-dev/cdk-constructs/README.md

 Also, a monolithic CDK app would require you to pass the parameters for ALL constructs, even if you only want to deploy or destroy a single one.

+## Release Process

+To release a new version of `cdk-constructs`, please create a PR for the `release` branch.
+Once it's merged, we'll automatically deploy a new version to Maven Central.